Weather in Puebla City

 At the bottom, there is sulfurous water that rises from the caves, which has not been studied.

-It is believed that of the various tunnels that cross under the city of Puebla, one runs from the hill of Loreto to the hill of San Juan (now the hill of La Paz) and from there travels down to the hill Cuexcomate, afterward crossing under the Atoyac River and ending in the Archaeological zone of Cholula and its pyramids.
+Legends say one of the underground Puebla City’s tunnels runs from the hill of Loreto to the hill of San Juan (now the hill of La Paz) and from there to the Cuexcomate Geyser, then crosses under the Atoyac River and continues to the Pyramide of Cholula.

 Like it?
 Then share this with your friends!